What Is It Like To Be a Medium?

 In other words, I was taught to be afraid.

 With my growing fear of my gifts and my new found knowledge that they'd be with me for the rst of my life - in my mid-teens, I set out to turn it off and block it out.
 During my teen years, I stopped seeing spirits at night and did my best to be a normal girl and hide my abilities.
-I went on college and later received both a B.S. and M.S. in Plant Sciences ~ another passion of mine.
+I went on college and later received a few degrees.

 I had boyfriends, went to parties, joined sports teams, and tried to talk to as few people as possible about ability to see spirits.
 Due to shame and fear, I largely hid my ability from romantic partners, friends, and co-workers.
 For a long time, was scared for other people to know about my gifts.